-We know your needs are unique.
-So we'll develop a treatment plan tailored to you.
-Whether you need medication, physical therapy, surgery or a combination of treatments, our dedicated team will see you pain-free and moving again.
+- We don't rush you into hip surgery.
+We know your needs are unique, so we'll develop a personalized treatment plan, whether you need medication, physical therapy, surgery or a combination of treatments.

-- Hip bursitis.
+Hip bursitis.
 This painful swelling of joint tissues can become chronic if not treated.
 Conservative treatments usually help.
-But in a few cases, surgery may be needed.
+But in some cases, surgery may be needed.

 When a hip is severely damaged, one option may be total hip replacement.
 With this surgery, the damaged hip joint is replaced with an artificial one made of plastic, ceramic or metal.

-We also do more conservative surgeries, such as hip resurfacing and partial hip replacement.
+We also perform more conservative surgeries, such as hip resurfacing and partial hip replacement.